catenax-ng/product-knowledge/docs/adoption-view/CX-00XX-Ontology Models in Catena-X_v1.0.0.md

 - G32 Identifiers/URIs
   - Use only alphanumeric characters [A-z0-9] (IRI/URI standard)
-  - Do not use acronyms or abbreviations allowed in URIs
+  - Don't use acronyms or abbreviations allowed in URIs
   - Use PascalCase/UpperCamelCase for classes (RDF/OWL standard)
   - Use camelCase/lowerCamelCase for relations and attributes (RDF/OWL standard)